Varun-Senthil20/mnist-neural-net-in-c/README.md

 Compiles both training and inference code, generating two executables:
 - `train.o` - Training executable
 - `test.o` - Testing/Inference executable
+Note: you will have to install the openblas packages before you can compile the training code.
 ---

 ## 🏃‍♂️ Usage